 Tofu can also be frozen, which gives it a more meaty texture.
 Firm to extra firm tofus are better for freezing.
 But no matter what type of tofu you’re working with, you can add extra firmness by draining it before freezing.
 Simply place the tofu between paper towels or tea towels and lay a heavy pot or board on top of it for fifteen to thirty minutes.
 Frozen tofu will last for at least 3, and up to 5, months.

 Many recipes also call for tofu to be drained before cooking.
 This will increase its capacity to absorb other flavors, making for a tastier dish.
 Another way to increase tofu’s flavor is to marinate it.
 There are no hard and fast rules here, but the longer the tofu is marinated, the more flavorful the result.
 After marinating, you can either fry it or add it to a soup or salad.
-You don’t even need to use it immediately – stored in a sealed container in the refrigerator, marinated tofu should last for several days.
+You don’t even need to use it immediately – stored in the refrigerator in a sealed container, marinated tofu should last for several days.

 How to drain tofu